r-forge/exams/jekyll/assets/posts/2017-08-14-function/function.md

 Question
 ========
-What is the name of the R function for extracting the estimated covariance matrix from a fitted (generalized) linear model object?
+What is the name of the R function for extracting the estimated coefficients from a fitted (generalized) linear model object?

 Solution
 ========
-`vcov` is the R function for extracting the estimated covariance matrix from a fitted (generalized) linear model object.
+`coef` is the R function for extracting the estimated coefficients from a fitted (generalized) linear model object.
-See `?vcov` for the corresponding manual page.
+See `?coef` for the corresponding manual page.

 Meta-information
 ================
 extype: string
-exsolution: vcov
+exsolution: coef
 exname: R functions